- Garden / Landscaping / Patio — 227

 Recycle and repurpose other items that might end up in a landfill.
 Stop using nonbiodegradable items such as sponges with plastic ingredients.
 Rather re-use old items of clothing to make up cleaning cloths.

-Use a HEPA vacuum or any vacuum that is bagless to reduce additional paper going into landfill.
+Use a HEPA vacuum or any vacuum that is bagless to reduce additional paper going into landfills.

 When you have absolutely no alternative to buying cleaning products, have a look for those with eco-friendly certification.